shlokbam/Modern-Periodic-Table/README.md

 For any inquiries or support, please contact the author at [author_email](mailto:shlokbam19103@gmail.com).

 ---

-**Acknowledgments:**

-Special thanks to the developers who contributed to the creation and maintenance of this project.

----

 **Enjoy exploring the periodic table and testing your knowledge with the Periodic Table Quiz and Information System!**